pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 }
 ```

+If you use the non-default UUID representation in your schema, then while querying against a UUID
-When querying against a UUID column with a custom representation, you will need to explicitly bundle
+column with a Swift UUID, you will need to explicitly bundle up the Swift UUID into the appropriate
-the Swift UUID up into the appropriate representation to use various query helpers.
-This can be done
+representation to use various query helpers.
+This can be done using
-using the `#bind` macro:
+the `#bind` macro:

 ```swift
 Reminder.where { $0.id != #bind(reminder.id) }
 ```

+> Note: When using the default representation for UUID (lower-cased text) you do not need to use
+> the `#bind` macro:
+>
+> ```swift
+> Reminder.where { $0.id != reminder.id }
+> ```

 ### Primary keyed tables